 Resource Туре Description AWS Account Global You can use the same AWS account in all regions.
 DevPay Product Codes Global You can use the same DevPay product codes in all regions.
 SSH Key Pairs Global or Regional You can use the SSH key pairs that you create using Amazon EC2 only in the region where you created them.
-For more information, see How to Have AWS Create the Key Pair for You (p.
-274).
 You can create and upload an RSA key pair that you can use in all regions.
-For more information, see How to Generate Your Own Key and Import It to Amazon EC2 (p.
-278).
+For more information, see Amazon EC2 Key Pairs (p.
+404).
 Amazon EC2 Resource Identifiers Regional Each resource identifier, such as an AMI ID, instance ID, EBS volume ID, or EBS snapshot ID, is tied to its region and can be used only in the region where you created the resource.